arjunpogiricodes/-REASEARCH-topics-in-IOT-gate-way/README.md

 # -REASEARCH-topics-in-communication-protocols
-What are examples of communications protocols?
  A communications protocol is a set of formal rules describing how to transmit or exchange data, especially across a network.
 A standardised communications protocol is one that has been codified as a standard.